alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 * by cash, cheque, banker's draft or any other payments agreed by RPA

-If you choose block payments you should get statements from RPA to tell you how much you still owe.
-You can commit to the block payments as a [group of traders](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439549/fdgs7t_-_IX7_-_V2.0_Jun_2015.pdf) (PDF, 51.7KB).
-You can also apply to [change the name](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439550/fdgs5_-_IX8_-_v5.0_Jun_2015.pdf) (PDF, 65.3KB) on the 'contract'.
+If you choose block payments you will receive statements from RPA to tell you how much you still owe.

-Pay your security to:

 Bank: RBS (NatWest)
 Sort code: 60-70-80